SIDN/ietf-epp-restful-transport/src/draft-epp-restful-transport.md

 Extensions [1]     | *        | /extensions/*
 Table: Mapping of EPP Command to REPP Request

-[1] This mapping is used for command extensions based on the extension mechanism as defined in [RFC5730, secion 2.7.3]
+[1] This mapping is used for protocol extensions based on the extension mechanism as defined in [RFC5730, secion 2.7.3]
   <!--
   Allow for new commands not in the original RFC5730, need to add this to table and add footnote here [1] xxxx is not defined in [@!RFC5730] it is defined in this document as an additional mechanism for checking if there are any messages waiting in the queue.